JUNIOR RUGBY ACADEMY

 The long-term goals of the Centaurs Academy are:

-A Long-Term Athlete Development Plan to provide a pathway for High Performance Athletes to represent the City of Burlington, Province of Ontario, and Canada on an international stage
+Provide a pathway for High Performance Athletes to represent the City of Burlington, Province of Ontario, and Canada on an international stage

 Further establish the Burlington Centaurs Rugby Football Club to consistently compete among the best rugby clubs in the Province of Ontario at all age grades